 'Children of the Corn' (1984)

-While one of the lesser (some would say the worst) of the many Stephen King adaptations, “The Children of the Corn,” a 1984 production that's spawned about 900 sequels, is largely regarded as the “Citizen Kane” of farm-y horror films.
-A delightful yarn concerning an 18-and-under fundamentalist death cult that’s gone about eliminating all adults who live in — or pass through — the Nebraska farming community of Gatlin, it’s the first movie to make cornfields appear straight-up terrifying.
+While one of the lesser of the many Stephen King adaptations, “The Children of the Corn,” a 1984 production that's spawned approximately 900 sequels, is largely regarded as the “Citizen Kane” of farm-y horror films.
+A delightful yarn concerning an 18-and-under fundamentalist death cult that’s gone about eliminating all adults who live in — or pass through — the Nebraska farming community of Gatlin, it’s the first movie to make cornfields straight-up terrifying.

 Director Fritz Kiersch, who grew up in rural upstate New York, told Modern Farmer in 2013: “It’s the things around us that we take for granted.
 The common, the ordinary.
 It’s as you walk down the street or a country lane or you’re out in the woods alone, it’s the things that we’re not seeing that creates our fear.”